PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 ```

 Explanation:
-this will automatically setup internal CRUD endpoints, also adding capabilities to listen message broker version of broadcast listener (if used)
+this will automatically setup internal CRUD endpoints, also adding capabilities to listen message broker version of broadcast listener (if used).
+EntityName is an enum containing which entity name you want to handle.

 ### Broadcast Publisher